secondRZ/swe-interview/topics/networking.md

 * Say you wanted to send a file from one computer to another.
 The file would be broken up into packets \(about 1 KB in size\). \(Remember that data is simply organized bytes.
 0s and 1s.
 So a packet of organized binary code\) Each packet contains a from" field, a "to" field designating the address of the receiving computer, the bytes, and the checksum.
 * Ethernet:
-  * The sender waits for a silence on the wire \(maybe other computers on the network are communicating\) then broadcasts the message.
+  * The sender waits for a silence on the wire \(maybe other computers on the network are communicating\) then broadcasts the message to the **switch**.
-  * The packets are translated to the wire via voltage and sent through like a train. \(Say for a 1 the point in the wire has 3volts, and for a 0 it has 0volts\).
+  * The packets are translated to the wire via voltage and sent through like a train. \(Say for a 1 that point in the wire has 3volts, and for a 0 it has 0volts\).
 These translated volts simply travel along the wire.
   * If two computers felt the same silence and sent a packet at the same time, then a "collision" occurs.
 When this happens, the packet is destroyed.
 The two computers create a random amount of time to wait, and send the packet again.
   * All computers on the network are listening and can sort of "see" the packet go by, but only receive packets addressed to them.
 The receiving computer simply reads this data as it comes in.
   * The sender also sends a "checksum" at the end of each packet.
 Which states what the total number of 1s should have been in the packet.
 If that number is wrong, then the receiver can request that packet be sent again.